flofriday/Whitespace/README.md

 2. [Download](https://github.com/flofriday/Whitespace/archive/master.zip) this project and unzip it.
 3. Open a terminal in the unziped folder.
 4. Install [electron](http://electron.atom.io/) by typing `npm i electron-prebuilt`.
 5. To start the app type `npm start`.
+You can also type npm test to open also the Chrome DevTools

 ## How can I help?
 You can review the app and write an [issue](https://github.com/flofriday/Whitespace/issues "Create a new issue") how I could improve Whitespace.